Windows 10 Running Slow [SOLVED]

 2) Go to Startup tab.
 Select the program that you don’s use often and click on Disable button.
 Note you only can disable one program at once.

-Your Windows 10 lag issue is probably being caused by driver issues especially graphics card driver issue.
+Your Windows 10 running slow may be caused by driver issues especially graphics card driver issues.
 To fix the problem, you can try to update the drivers on your computer.
 If you don’t have the time, patience or computer skills to update drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.